Celebrating a Cancerversary

 More about gratitude

-Especially after you have faced something potentially life-threatening like cancer, you are less likely to take your life for granted.
+Especially after something life-threatening like cancer, you are less likely to take your life for granted.

 As I mentioned in other articles, gratitude is an important part of living in hope.